Getting an Interview

 I applied online.
 The process took 2 days – interviewed at OSF HealthCare.

 submitted resume, received a response within days quick interview with the manager then the HR department contacted me. had to do a full physical and week long orientation. overall pleasant experience and I was in an out in an instant

 - nothing, questions were straightforward and easy to answer Answer Question

 - Accepted OfferPositive ExperienceDifficult InterviewAccepted OfferPositive ExperienceDifficult Interview

-I applied online and the process took 2+ weeks – interviewed at OSF HealthCare in January 2012.
+I applied online.
+The process took 2+ weeks – interviewed at OSF HealthCare (Peoria, IL) in January 2012.

-I applied through other source and the process took 6 months – interviewed at OSF HealthCare in July 2011.
+I applied through other source.
+The process took 6+ months – interviewed at OSF HealthCare (Peoria, IL) in July 2011.

 - I remember being asked to explain about my career path, and I think it was stated something like, "What's your story?"
 Which seemed vague but was good-natured.
 It was a casual interview.
 Perhaps they felt that might rattle certain people, but I guess I enjoy talking about myself! :) 1 Answer